| Thaipusam in TawauSri Murugan Temple in Tawau | THIRUMURUGAN TEMPLE in Tawau |

 In Sabah, East Malaysia, the largest Thaipusam Celebration is in Tawau Town where the large gathering of Hindu believers from many towns of Sabah get together each year to offer their devotion in the THIRUMURUGAN TEMPLE managed by Tawau Indian Hindu Temple Association at Mile 2, Jalan Utara, Tawau.

 Thaipusam is a Hindu religious festival that commemorates the birthday of Lord Muruga, and also the celebration of his parents presenting to him the vel (lance) in order for him to vanquish the evil.
-The festival is celebrated mostly by the Tamil community on the full moon in the Tamil month of Thai, which falls on 23 January 2008.
+The festival is celebrated mostly by the Tamil community on the full moon in the Tamil month of Thai, which usually falls in January or February.

-Photo above : Thaipusam procession at Tawau THIRUMURUGAN TEMPLE.
+Photo above : Thaipusam procession at Tawau THIRUMURUGAN TEMPLE accompanied by groups playing drums and singing religious hymns.
 A time to celebrates good winning over evil.

 Thaipusam Festival of Hinduism in India was brought to the Malay Peninsula through the South Indian Diaspora during the 19th century.
 The festival has since evolved to so big in Malaysia that it has now far outsized celebrations, mostly unheard of, even in India.